 COPPER ELIMINATION, AND HOW TO HANDLE IT

-Many people who undertake nutritional balancing programs based on hair mineral analysis eliminate some excess copper from their bodies at some point in their healing program.
+Many people who undertake development programs eliminate excess copper from their bodies at some point in their healing and development process.
 This occurs because most people have a copper imbalance.
-It usually includes having excess biounavailable and unusable copper in the body.
-This must be removed as soon as possible.
+It usually includes having excess, biounavailable and unusable copper in the body.
+This must be removed to restore health.

-This removal process usually causes some symptoms that can be annoying and even scary in some cases.
+The removal process usually causes symptoms that can be annoying and, in some cases, upsetting.
 This article discusses copper elimination symptoms, and what can be done to minimize them.

-THE GOAL OF NUTRITIONAL BALANCING IS NEVER JUST COPPER ELIMINATION
+THE GOAL OF A DEVELOPMENT PROGRAM IS NEVER JUST COPPER ELIMINATION

 SYMPTOMS OF COPPER ELIMINATION